activecm/docker-zeek/Readme.md

 Here are several locations in the container that you may want to customize by mounting your own files or directories:

 * `/usr/local/zeek/logs/` - Directory where Zeek's logs are written.
+* `/usr/local/zeek/spool/` - Directory where Zeek's logs are written before they are archived and moved to `/usr/local/zeek/logs/`. (i.e. the "current" logs)
 * `/usr/local/zeek/etc/node.cfg` - Zeek's cluster configuration including how many workers and which interfaces to capture from.
 You need to customize this file with your desired sniffing network interface name at the very least.
 * `/usr/local/zeek/etc/networks.cfg` - Internal network range definitions.
 If you have internal network ranges other than the standard RFC1918 (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) you can add them here.
 * `/usr/local/zeek/etc/zeekctl.cfg` - Zeekctl settings.
 If you don't have a dedicated sniffing interface you'll want to disable the `interfacesetup.enabled` in this file.